cyberconcepts/cybertools/xml/README.txt

     </body>
   </html>

-An XML element thus created may be converted to an ElementTree:
+An XML element thus created may be converted to an ElementTree (the standard implementation in fact uses an lxml.etree structure as its basis):

   >>> doc.renderTree()
   '<html><head><title>Page Title</title></head><body><div class="top">The top bar</div><div class="body">The body stuff</div></body></html>'